streamroot/integration-samples/mesh-delivery/android/ExoPlayerMeshDelivery/README.md

 # Mesh Delivery SDK Integration for Android (Kotlin)

-## Interactor capabilities
-The SDK is player agnostic.
-All communication between the player and the delivery client that are player specific are implemented in a PlayerInteractor class.
-Each player has a different API that the SDK tries to use at its full potential.
-The lack of some interfaces may :
-- Reduce QoS detection
-- Reduce efficiency

-### QoS

-**States**
-* INVALID : Unused
-* IDLE : OK
-* PLAYING : OK
-* PAUSED : OK
-* SEEKING : OK
-* REBUFFERING : OK
-* ENDED : OK

-**Misc**
-* Playback time : OK
-* Bandwidth control : OK
-* Buffer health : OK
-* Track switch : Unreliable
-* Player error : OK
-* Frame drop : Unsupported

-### Efficiency

-* Set buffer target : OK
-* Get buffer target : OK

 ## Prerequisite
 To integrate the Mesh Delivery SDK, we need:
 * A valid Delivery Client Key (formerly Streamroot Key).
 It is available in the Account section of your dashboard.